Clubs and Organizations

 International Students Association

-The International Students Organization is designed to promote social and friendship opportunities to the international student community at Parkland College.
-ISA hosts events such as an international fashion show each year.
+The International Students Association is designed to promote social and friendship opportunities to the international student community at Parkland College.
+ISA has weekly meetings and possibly some cultural performances.
 All students are welcome to come have fun with us!

 Japanese Culture Club